 Eggplant is one of these vegetables that I have very little experience with.
 Up until cooking with one this past summer, I think its safe to say my encounters with eggplant had extended only to Eggplant Parmesan at Olive Garden.
-I am not sure if eggplant was just not something popular in my family, or if its just not popular at all.
+I am not sure if eggplant is something that is just not popular in my family, or if it is just not popular at all.

-Though my experience is limited, I do enjoy eggplant.
-Its meaty texture reminds me a lot of a large Portobello (or Portabella) mushroom.
-I really like those as part of a grilled vegetable sandwich.
-Has anyone ever made an burger-type sandwich with eggplant slices to mimic the meat?
+Although my experience with it is limited, I do enjoy eggplant.
+Its meaty texture reminds me a lot of the large Portabella mushrooms I like on a grilled vegetable sandwich.

 After putting out a call for ideas, I ended up stuffing those eggplants.
-I liked them so much, I knew I would share come November.
-If you like the idea of stuffed vegetables but prefer to use rice or quinoa in place of bread crumbs, simply click on over to the Stuffed! page and refer to the tomato and pepper recipes.
+I liked them so much, I knew I would make some another time, and that time is now.
+If you like the idea of stuffed vegetables but prefer to use rice or quinoa in place of bread crumbs, simply click on over to the stuffed recipes page and refer to the tomato and pepper recipes.
+Enjoy!